Feedback Pattern Map · Leadership Cartography™

 What the system is responding to

-Feedback friction emerges when system governance breaks down—when the rules for what matters, how work is evaluated, and who decides are unclear or misaligned.
-When feedback keeps misfiring, it's usually a breakdown in one of three governance areas.
+Feedback friction emerges when system governance breaks down — when the rules for what matters, how work is evaluated, and who decides are unclear or misaligned.

 Signal Quality

 Without clear direction on what "good" looks like, feedback becomes subjective.
-When expectations aren't explicitly governed, people fill gaps with their own interpretations..
+When expectations aren't explicitly governed, people fill gaps with their own interpretations.

 System Incentives

 Every system rewards certain behaviors and punishes others.
-Feedback often reflects what the system needs to protect—not what enables growth.
+Feedback often reflects what the system needs to protect — not what enables growth.
 You're reading the wrong map.

 Power and Visibility